Sinewyk/kf2_autokick/README.md

 This is just like a robot that is using your web admin panel to manage your server automatically by doing stuff (kicking) to people according level and perks (die survivalists !)

-# Disclaimer

-You should really serve your web admin panel over https to not have issues with sending your passwords unencrypted over the net ... but that's another issue.

-Either way, you were vulnerable before, you still are now if over http.

-I'm not responsible for any issues arising from using this bot.

 # Install

+I strongly suggest you run this on the same system where your killing floor 2 server is running so that you can use the loopback address and your credentials will be safe.
+Or proxy the web admin over https.
+But you're on your own if over http.

 Install [nodejs](https://nodejs.org)